 3. Go off-road.

 Spend a day four-wheel driving in the off-road wilderness of the region’s national parks.
 You’ll be rewarded with some of the most pristine, untouched landscapes in the South West – remote and unspoilt by large foot traffic.
-For a real 4WD challenge, visit the Yeagarup Sand Dunes, a large moving sand dune system that offers plenty of off-road adventure.
+For a real 4WD challenge, visit the Yeagarup Sand Dunes, a large moving sand dune system that offers plenty of off-road adventure, or take a guided Beach & Forest Eco Adventure tour with Pemberton Discovery Tours.
 Hot tip: Don’t forget to pack your fishing rod – there’s heaps of prime fishing spots along the coast, inaccessible by most.

 4. Picnic by a tranquil lake.

 When was the last time you went on a picnic?
 Pack up your favourite provisions – fresh is best, so stop by your nearest farmers market pre-picnic adventure – jump in the car and head to one of many top picnic spots in the South West.
-Our favourites include Honeymoon Pool, located on the lower part of the Collie River in Wellington National Park; Pemberton Pools, the Warren River campsite in the Warren National Park; and anywhere along the Blackwood River.
+Our favourites include Honeymoon Pool, located on the lower part of the Collie River in Wellington National Park.
+Here, you can hire kayaks from Kiosk at the Dam and go for a paddle, or take a tour or hire SUPs and kayaks from local Collie-based company Traaverse.
+Further south try Pemberton Pools, the Warren River campsite in the Warren National Park; and anywhere along the Blackwood River.

 5. Walk the Cape to Cape or the Bibbulmun Track.

 The 135km-long Cape to Cape Track is a hiker hotspot in spring.
 It’s easy to see why – the track is the perfect vantage point to spot whales and dolphins from the shore, and is home to a whole variety of coastal wildflowers.
-Pick a section and go for a gentle stroll, or challenge yourself with an all-day or all-track hike.
+Pick a section and go for a gentle stroll, challenge yourself with an all-day or all-track hike, or take a guided tour with Cape to Cape Explorer Tours or Walk Into Luxury.
 The Bibbulmun Track is one of the world's great long distance walk trails, stretching nearly 1,000 kilometres from Kalamunda, in the Perth Hills, to the historic town of Albany on the south coast.
 This Top Trail passes through the heart of the scenic South West, becoming particularly beautiful around Manjimup and Pemberton in the Southern Forests region where wildflowers are an abundance in spring.

 6. Visit two of the region's iconic lighthouses.

 Did you know the South West is home to the tallest mainland lighthouse in Australia?
 Cape Leeuwin Lighthouse stands proudly at the tip of the cape in Augusta, overlooking the Southern and Indian Oceans.
-Climb to the top of the lighthouse and see what you can spot from its viewing platform.
+Climb to the top of the lighthouse and see what you can spot, plus check out the new interpretive centre.
 At the top of Cape Naturaliste, you’ll find the Cape Naturaliste Lighthouse, which offers views of the Cape to Cape.
-For an immersive experience, go on an Aboriginal tour of the site, where you’ll gain insight into the area’s history and the native flora and fauna surrounding it.
+A short walking track from here to the free viewing platform is a great place to sight whales from September to December.
+For an immersive experience, go next door to Koomal Dreaming for an Aboriginal tour, where you’ll gain insight into the area’s history and the native flora and fauna surrounding it.

 7. Go whale-watching.

-Spot migrating humpback, southern right and blue whales on a whale watching tour from Augusta (June through to September) or Busselton and Dunsborough (September to December).
+Spot migrating humpback, southern right and blue whales on a whale watching charter boat tour from Augusta (June through to September) with Whale Watch Western Australia, or with Naturaliste Charters in Augusta (June through September), Busselton and Dunsborough (September to December), or for a bit of extra thrill hop on board with Jet Adventures.
 Cruise up and down the coast in search of the world’s largest mammals, who often frolic just beneath the surface and right next to the boat.
 These mighty creatures look majestic from the shore, and even more magnificent in the water, so a whale watching tour is a must for those wanting an unforgettable experience.

 8. Enjoy a mix of art and nature on a forest art trail or the PUBLIC Silo Trail.

 The PUBLIC Silo Trail in the Great Southern and Australia's Golden Outback features giant grain silos with iconic street art murals by internationally renowned artists.
 Two of them are in Australia's South West, so make sure to stop and see them next time you're in Albany and Pingrup.
-Also on the journey is the small town of Katanning, where you'll find an array of public art gems simply by walking the streets.
+Also on the journey are the small towns of Mount Barker and Katanning, where you'll find an array of public art gems simply by walking the streets.

 9. Try a water sport.

 Hankering for a bit of fun on the water?
 Give a water sport a go this spring.
-Try water skiing at Lake Stockton, stand up paddle boarding along Koombana Bay, kayaking down the Blackwood River, or diving off the coast of Bunbury.
+Try water skiing at Lake Stockton near Collie, stand up paddle boarding along Koombana Bay in Bunbury, kayaking down the Blackwood River, take a tour to canoe along the stunning Margaret River with Margaret River Discovery Co. or diving off the coast of Bunbury.
+The Busselton Jetty has a huge range of water attractions; from the underwater observatory, to sunset train rides with a glass of wine, and underwater dining.